masumsoft/express-cassandra/README.md

 * built-in experimental support for automatic migrations
 * built-in promise support with Async suffixed functions

-This module uses datastax [dse-driver](https://github.com/datastax/nodejs-driver-dse) which is based on the official [cassandra-driver](https://github.com/datastax/nodejs-driver) for node.
-The dse driver is used so that both apache-cassandra and datastax enterprise users can use this module.
+This module uses datastax [cassandra-driver](https://github.com/datastax/nodejs-driver) by default or uses the [dse-driver](https://github.com/datastax/nodejs-driver-dse) if already installed.

+If you are using apache cassandra, then the module should work just fine.
+Datastax enterprise users can use this module, but needs to install the dse-driver separately in your app.

 Some of the base orm features are wrapper over a highly modified version of [apollo-cassandra](https://github.com/3logic/apollo-cassandra) module.
 The modifications made to the orm library was necessary to support missing features in the orm, keep it updated with the latest cassandra releases and to make it compatible with the advanced requirements of this module.

 # Installation

-For cassandra version 3.x
+For apache cassandra version 3.x

     npm install express-cassandra

+For datastax enterprise version 5.x

+    npm install express-cassandra dse-driver

 For older cassandra 2.x

     npm install express-cassandra@0.5.4

 Please note that if you use the legacy cassandra 2.x compliant version then please use the corresponding README.md file for that version.
-The following documentation is for version 3.x only.
-The materialized view support and several other part of the documentation is strictly applicable for cassandra 3.x and will not work in earlier versions of cassandra.
+The following documentation is for version 3.x and datastax enterprise 5.x only.
+The materialized view support and several other part of the documentation is strictly applicable for cassandra 3.x / dse 5.x and will not work in earlier versions of cassandra.

 # Documentation